jbhopkins/bioxtasraw/docs/source/saxs/saxs_bead_models.rst

 *   Ambiguity score > 2.5 - Reconstruction is most likely ambiguous.

-This provides a quick initial assessment of whether you should even bother doing a shape reconstruction for your dataset.
+This provides a quick initial assessment of whether you should even bother doing a shape reconstruction for your dataset. :ref:`You can run AMBIMETER from RAW <raw_ambimeter>`.

 Normalized spatial discrepancy
 **********************************